 Species listed under International conventions, European Directives, or National legislation are identified using a variety of criteria based on historic and current decline, threat, or rarity.
 Available information on 'listed' species can be viewed using the menus above or the quick buttons below.

-View information on over 150 habitats.
+View information on over 400 habitats (as biotopes).
 The habitats can also be browsed by the EUNIS biotope classification (Davies et al., 2004) or the UK Marine Habitat Classification biotope classification (Connor et al., 2004).

 Habitats listed under International conventions, European directives, or National legislation are identified using a variety of criteria based on historic and current decline, threat, or rarity.
 Available information on 'listed' habitats can be viewed using the menus above or the quick buttons below.